 - Unlimited monthly trades for one flat fee

-- Only need $5 to start investing
+- $5 to investment minimum

 - Taxable, retirement and custodian accounts available

-- Spending roundups and shopping cash rewards are investable
+- Spending roundups and banking accounts

 Stash Invest can be a good option when you are comfortable picking your own investments.

 The fractional investing makes investing affordable when you might only be able to invest $100 or less at a time.
-There is a sufficient selection of index ETFs that give you exposure to domestic and international broad markets.
-Access to stocks and thematic ETFs is a nice addition too.

 - No managed “robo-advisor” accounts

-Stash Invest Reviews from Actual Stashers
+Stash Invest Reviews from Actual Customers